bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-24/creating-a-fast-and-efficient-delegate-type.md

 ### Function stubs

-So lets take a first crack at how we can create a stub for non-member functions:
+So lets take a first crack at how we can create a stub for non-member functions.
+We need a **function pointer** that has the same signature as our stub pointer, and we need to hide the *real* function we want to call in a `template` non-type argument.

+Keep in mind that because we want a regular function pointer, we will want this function to be marked `static` so that it's not actually a member function of the class (which would create a pointer-to-member-function, which is not the same as a function pointer).

+So lets do this by making a `static` function template, that wil simply invoke the bound function pointer with the specified arguments:

 ```cpp
 template <typename R, typename...Args>